Biblink/biblink-backend/README.md

 ### 4. Running Python Unit Tests

+1. `cd server`
-1. Simply run `pytest` from terminal and pytest will handle it all for you
+2. Simply run `pytest` from terminal and pytest will handle it all for you

 ### Optional: Using Gunicorn for Server